SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 : The AsyncAPI Java Spring Cloud Stream Generator Template includes many [Configuration Options](https://github.com/asyncapi/java-spring-cloud-stream-template#configuration-options) that allow you to change what the generated code will look like.

 Let's add a few of the template's configuration options to the download AsyncAPI document.
-* Add `x-scs-function-name: processDropoffRideAverages` under the _subscribe_ operation and the _publish_ operation under our two channels.
+* Add `x-scs-function-name: processDropoffRideAverages` under the _subscribe_ operation **and** the _publish_ operation under our two channels.
 By adding this you are telling the generator the name of the function you would like to handle events being exchanged and by adding the same function-name for both the _subscribe_ and the _publish_ operation you are saying you want them handled by the same function!
-* Add `x-scs-destination: taxiUpdateQueue` under the _subscribe_ operation.
+* Add `x-scs-destination: test/taxi/RideDropoffProcessorQueue` under the _subscribe_ operation.
 By adding this and using the _Solace_ binder you are specifying the durable queue name if you're using a Consumer Group, or part of the temporary queue name if you're not.
 This will also add a topic subscription matching the channel specified in the Asyncapi document to the queue.

 ✅ After adding those configuration options your channels section of the AsyncAPI document should look like the image below.
 ![asyncapi_doc2](img/asyncapi_doc2.webp)